Story at a glance:

 “Our new HMTX headquarters is designed to represent the core values on which our company was built and has grown,” he says.
 “Our House Up On The Hill will merge nature and sustainability with innovation and collaboration.
 It will provide a unique space for artists, engineers, developers, and architects, as well as creative and disruptive thinkers, to exchange ideas and thoughts in this modern day salon.”

-HMTX is working with McLennan Design and its founder Jason F. McLennan, founder of the Living Building Challenge, on the 24,000-square-foot project.
+HMTX worked with McLennan Design and its founder Jason F. McLennan, founder of the Living Building Challenge, on the 24,000-square-foot project.

 All of the building’s energy will be supplied by onsite solar, and compelling design features like wood and glass make a striking, sustainable exterior.
 Rainwater harvesting and many sustainable building materials fill out the building’s design.